 This week, a new exhibit, “The Slave Bible: Let the Story Be Told,” will open at the Museum of the Bible in Washington, D.C.
 The centerpiece of the exhibit is a rare, original edition of the Slave Bible, one of only three still in existence.

 I urge everyone to see the powerful exhibition and ponder what might have happened if the Slave Bible alone had succeeded.
 The Civil Rights Movement could never have succeeded without the blueprint of liberation described by Exodus and planted deeply in the hearts, families and churches of the African-American South.

-In his “I Have Been to the Mountaintop” speech my dear friend Dr. Martin Luther King, Jr., relies on this powerful book to compare the Israelites’ deliverance from Egypt to African Americans’ liberation from slavery, and our continued march towards the Promised Land.
-For slaves, the Promised Land was emancipation; for African Americans, equality, justice and opportunity are the fruits of the land we strive to reach, even today.
+In his “I Have Been to the Mountaintop” speech, my dear friend Dr. Martin Luther King Jr. relies on this powerful book to compare the Israelites’ deliverance from Egypt to African-Americans’ liberation from slavery, and our continued march toward the Promised Land.
+For slaves, the Promised Land was emancipation; for African-Americans, equality, justice and opportunity are the fruits of the land we strive to reach, even today.

-We can all benefit by prayerfully pondering this cautionary tale of how religion was once distorted in ways that stood faith and freedom on their head.
+We can all benefit by prayerfully pondering this cautionary tale of how religion was once distorted in ways that stood faith and freedom on their heads.